-The executive is advised and guided for technical matters by the technical Committee, a consultative body, composed of experienced professionalsand pharmacists from the regulatory, industrial, NGO and United Nations.
+The executive is advised and guided for technical matters by the Technical Committee, a consultative body, composed of experienced professionals from the regulatory and industrial environment, from NGOs and from the United Nations.
 A total of 14 experts are members of the Technical Committee.

 The QUAMED operational team is a small multifunctional team that combines experience and knowledge from different fields: pharmacy, economics, management, accounting, purchasing and supply chain management, quality assurance, administration and communication.